jaloji/pyautorescene/README.md

 * Fixed rls_check is now after each release only the result is print at the end to prevent any data loose if the script crashes
 * Added custom logger, works if -v is set or not
 * Added a progress bar and final stats when -v is not set
 * Fixed crashes if no srrdb account provided or mistake with login/pass now it just advertising you
+* Added a execution timer
+* Logfiles are now put in: ~/.config/srrdb/
+* Added a python version of srrup script
 * Maybe more but I don't remember...

 To Do